pyrustic/dresscode/README.md

 ## Epilog

-I will stop there for now.
-I will write the reference later to detail each component.
-This showcase is intended for early adopters of the Hackernews community.
 I created a Discord for announcements and discussions etc. Join the [Discord](https://discord.gg/fSZ6nxzVd6) !

-Your feedback is highly appreciated !
-It helps steer the boat in the right direction.

-Cheers !
+Work in progress...